Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Chatbot Arena Scoring-Pipeline Demonstration

 At the pooled level, AB-only agreement rises from 68.3\% under single-judge pairwise to 71.9\% under TEE pairwise ($+$3.6 pp), smaller than the $+$7.9 pp Likert lift but no longer flat.
 The simulation in Section~\ref{si:scoring_recovery} confirms the broader pattern that Likert degrades under compression and anchoring pathologies where pairwise BT is invariant, but the present Arena dataset adds a separate calibration headwind that the simulation does not model.

 Three caveats apply.
-First, the variance decomposition is coarser than the framework's main demonstrations because we did not vary temperature or include replications per cell; the lmer Residual term pools generation stochasticity and other within-cell noise.
+First, the variance decomposition is coarser than the framework's main demonstrations because we did not vary temperature or include replications per cell, so the lmer Residual term pools the within-cell replicate noise ($\sigma^2_\rho$) with cell-level idiosyncrasy ($\sigma^2_\epsilon$).
 A follow-up run with three replications at temperature 1.0 on the same battles would resolve this at roughly double the API cost, and the agreement-rate headline would not change either way.
 Second, the LLM task categorizer has a nonzero error rate: we spot-checked 50 battles manually and found the label matched a human assessment in 44 of 50 cases (88\%).
 Categorical mis-tagging attenuates per-category contrasts but should not flip the subjective-vs-objective pattern.
 Third, roughly 20\% of Arena battles carry a tie label (including \texttt{tie (bothbad)}).
-The AB-only metric restricts to battles where both the human winner and the pipeline prediction are decisive; the Overall metric in Table~\ref{tab:arena_agreement} counts predicted-tie-matched-to-human-tie as correct.
+The AB-only metric restricts to battles where both the human winner and the pipeline prediction are decisive.
+The Overall metric in Table~\ref{tab:arena_agreement} counts predicted-tie-matched-to-human-tie as correct.
 Both metrics support the conclusion that subjective tasks benefit most from TEE.